whoan/fixparser/readme.md

 - Json (`serde_json::value::Value`)

+> **In WASM, the output is a JSON string.**

 ## Goal

-To have a low-level mechanism to convert FIX messages to something easier to consume by higher-level tools.
+To have a universal low-level mechanism to convert FIX messages to something easier to consume by higher-level tools.
 In such tools, you can combine the output of this library (json) with a FIX dictionary and let your dreams come true :nerd_face:.

 ## Examples

+### Rust

 ```rust
 let input = "Recv | 8=FIX.4.4 | 555=2 | 600=CGY | 604=2 | 605=F7 | 605=CGYU0 | 600=CGY | 10=209";